chrisantuseze/active-self-pretraining/README.md

-# GASP-DA: GAN-based Iterative Self-Supervised Pretraining for Domain Adaptation
+# A3: Active Adversarial Alignment for Source-Free Domain Adaptation

-The official pytorch implementation of the paper "GASP-DA: GAN-based Iterative Self-Supervised Pretraining for Domain Adaptation"
+The official pytorch implementation of the paper "A3: Active Adversarial Alignment for Source-Free Domain Adaptation"

-## 0. Data
-Several datasets were used to evaluate GASP-DA.
-For a list of the datasets, checkout the Dataset section of the paper.

 ## 1. Description
 The code is structured as follows: